meteatamel/duetai-aspnet-webapi/docs/add-unit-tests.md

 **Lessons learned**:

 * The  more specific you get, the better will be the answers (eg. Don’t say ‘How can I test?’ but rather say ‘How can I create a xUnit project to unit test TodoItemsController.cs class from command line”
-* DuetAI will tell you to generate code in wrong places sometimes.
+* Duet AI will tell you to generate code in wrong places sometimes.
 You need to know your way around in code to know where the code should go.